alexmacarthur/wp-complete-open-graph/readme.txt

 = 3.4.2 =
 * Removes use of `array_filter` that relies on ARRAY_FILTER_USE_KEY constant for greater PHP backwards compatibility.

+= 3.4.3 =
+* Fixes the generation of the `og:type` tag, which was not displaying at all.
+* On author archive pages, if author has an avatar image, use that as OG image.

 == Feedback ==